Click to go to this section on the page:

-Non-Vermont residents who were vaccinated in Vermont are reflected in the following statewide numbers when the ‘VT only’ filter is unchecked: doses administered, total # of people completed primary series, total # of people up to date, total # of people up to date based on CDC’s definition prior to May 19, 2022 and the type (brand) of vaccine that was administered or that they received.
+Non-Vermont residents who were vaccinated in Vermont are reflected in the following statewide numbers when the ‘VT only’ filter is unchecked: doses administered, total # of people completed primary series, and total # of people receiving an updated booster.
 They are not reflected in the county-level data or any percentages (except donut charts showing type/brand of vaccine).

 Black, Indigenous and people of color (BIPOC) includes Black or African American; Native American, Indigenous, or First Nation; Pacific Islander; Asian; two or more races; and Hispanic.

 The categorization of male/female for some people is based on sex assignment at birth, while for others, it is based on gender.
 This is due to the varying sources and ways the information is reported.
 Gender not reported may mean the provider did not collect that information, the patient did not provide it, or the provider or the patient selected a category other than male, female, or non-binary.

 Non-binary means a person whose gender identity is not exclusively male or female, including, but not limited to, a person whose gender identity is intersex, agender, amalgagender, androgynous, bigender, demigender, genderfluid, genderqueer, gender non-conforming, neutrois, nonbinary, pangender, third sex, transgender, Two-Spirit, or otherwise unspecified by the person.